← All workflows

 • Broker Contact Details

-Contact information for the insurance broker to include in deficiency correspondence
+Contact information for the insured party's broker to include in deficiency correspondence

 • Project Description

-Scope of work, project dates, locations, and hazard level details for context-specific review
+Scope of work, project dates, locations, and hazard level information for context-specific compliance analysis

 .pdf, .docx